swcarpentry/shell-novice/05-script.md

 > ## Script comprehension (submitted by Anna Williford)
 >
-> To keep files organized, shell scripts, input and output files
-> are often kept in separate folders.
+> To keep files organized, we often keep shell scripts, input and output files in separate folders.
 > Suppose your `BankData` directory contains `BankStatements`,
 > `Scripts` and `Results` folders.
 Your monthly bank statements are
 > stored in `BankStatements` directory as text files (.txt).